Los Angeles corporate event photographer Kyle Espeleta covering a corporate awards ceremony in a glass-walled venue in downtown Los Angeles

 Can you photograph a multi-day conference or convention?

 Yes.
 For multi-day conventions and multi-track summits I calibrate a synchronized team before doors open and build the shot list from your run-of-show, so keynotes, breakouts, and the sponsor floor all come back as one cohesive, color-matched gallery.
+How big the team gets depends on what you need — many events, even large ones, do fine with one or two shooters, and I'll tell you when that's enough.

 How fast do you deliver conference photos?